chauff/cse1500-web-transcripts/index.md

 <img align="right" width="150px" src="img/node-book.png">

-The one book we *recommend* for this part of the course is [Web Development with Node and Express, 2nd Edition](https://www.oreilly.com/library/view/web-development-with/9781492053507/).
+The book we *recommend* for this part of the course is [Web Development with Node and Express, 2nd Edition](https://www.oreilly.com/library/view/web-development-with/9781492053507/).

 **It is not required though** - there are no required readings from this book and we do not come close to covering the majority of the book's content.
 To give you an idea, the book contains 22 content chapters and we include nine of them in our recommended readings list.

 We recommend the book as it shows where and how Node.js/Express (two key frameworks we introduce in this course) can be employed in **production settings**.
-Thus, this books goes well beyond what you need to know for this class and includes chapters on code maintenance, quality assurance and how to deploy an application in production.
+The book goes well beyond what you need to know for this class and includes chapters on code maintenance, quality assurance and how to deploy an application in production.
 The book already assumes familiarity with basic web programming; you will not find an introduction to CSS or JavaScript in it.

 **There is no recommended book to introduce HTML, CSS and JavaScript.** Instead, we point you to a number of introductory resources that cover the basics of each of these technologies.
 The lecture materials go beyond those basics.